 Public Sector Cyber Security Conference

 Join us for the Public Sector Cyber Security Conference where leading experts will explain how to protect the vital services provided by central Government, local councils and the NHS.
-Learn how to safeguard sensitive data such as medical records and keep IT systems safe from cyber-attacks by states, criminal gangs and cyber terrorists.
+Learn how to safeguard sensitive data, such as medical records, keep IT systems safe from cyber-attacks, and ensure staff are up-to-date with how they can effectively protect and guard the digital interests of their organisation.

 Please register interest below and we will keep you updated